Kelani Valley line: Narrow-gauge era

 The Kelani Valley line was originally built from Colombo to Yatiyanthota via Avissawella during 1900–1902.
 It was branched off at Avissawella and extended up to Opanayaka via Ratnapura (completed in 1912).
+It was officially opened for service in 1919.
 Originally built as a narrow-gauge line to serve the rubber plantations in the area, the railway line between Avissawella and Yatiyanthota was removed in 1942, the line from Homagama to Opanayaka abandoned in 1973.

 The services were restarted up to Avissawella in 1978.